Redesigning DataUP for scalable future growth

 To build a truly representative platform, I conducted a Stakeholder Mapping exercise to identify the key voices within DataUP Consulting, ranging from executive leadership to lead consultants.
 By interviewing these team members, I uncovered the unique pain points of each department, ensuring the website would serve both as a powerful sales closer for the CEO and a functional portfolio for the technical team.
 This collaborative mapping was essential for building the internal trust needed to execute a unified brand vision that resonated across the entire organization.

-Building on this internal alignment, I transitioned to a comprehensive Competitive Analysis to identify how DataUP’s unique value proposition could be positioned against key competitors in the data analytics landscape.
+Building on this internal alignment, I conducted a comprehensive competitive analysis to identify how DataUP's unique value proposition could be differentiated from key competitors in the data analytics landscape.

 Benchmarking an industry leader to carve a unique path.

-To establish a clear market position, I conducted a competitive audit of DataUP against OneMagnify, a global leader in data science and marketing.
-By auditing their service architecture and digital touchpoints (their website), I identified several critical disadvantages in their enterprise model, and specifically a lack of bespoke client interfaces.
-This research revealed that while OneMagnify excels at scale, it often leaves a "usability gap" for clients seeking direct collaboration and rapid iteration, creating a clear opening for DataUP.
+To establish a clear market position, I conducted a competitive audit of DataUP against OneMagnify, a global leader in data science and marketing analytics.
+By evaluating their service architecture and digital touchpoints, I identified several critical limitations within their enterprise model — most notably, an absence of bespoke client interfaces.
+This research found that while OneMagnify excels at scale, its model often creates a usability gap for clients who want direct collaboration and rapid iteration, creating a clear opportunity for DataUP.

-I leveraged these insights to position DataUP as a "specialized" consultancy company, combining global technical expertise with the intimacy of a local partner.
-This benchmarking validated a strategic path into the "market white space," positioning DataUP as a modern, high-touch alternative for mid-market clients underserved by legacy data science companies.
+These insights informed a clear positioning strategy, establishing DataUP as a specialized consultancy that combines global technical expertise with the accessibility of a local partner.
+The benchmarking process validated a strategic path into an underserved market segment, presenting DataUP as a modern, high-touch alternative for mid-market clients overlooked by legacy data science firms.

 Key Learnings